whodhruvil/portfolio/app/data/about.md

 #### Fun facts

-- I like intro more than series.
+- I like intros more than series.
-- I can locate 45% country on a map.
+- I can locate 45% of countries on a map.
-- My weight is not gaining in fact i am a person who needs food 4 times a day.
+- My weight doesn't gain; in fact, I am a person who needs food 4 times a day.
 - I added this page because so many people complained that my site was just a resume.

 #### I dream of